-Salt Lakers innumerable, who pass the altogether splendid Catholic Cathedral, now nearing completion on South Temple street, and the pretty and picturesque new Presbyterian Church on the same beautiful thoroughfare, daily stop and admire their imposing fronts and fine architecture.
-But to many heir otherwise, in all respects, pleasng appearance, is marred by the presnce of hideous gargoyles cut into the solld stone.

-It must not be imagined that they are in any wise new or unique, for they are not.
-They are found on the finest church buildings in Christendom, in Europe and the United States allke.
-They comprise almost every kind of bird and beast, real and legendary, and include many uncanny and diabolical distortions of the human form. boldness and abandon to which this sort of ecclesiastical embellishment has been carried, probably reached its height in the work of the sculptor of the last century, who, during the restoration of Chester Cathedral, at the time of the disestablishment of the nain entrance to the edifice.
-As to the actual origin of this kind of maladornnent there is more or less doubt.
-But special writer of the London Globe has succeeded in obtaining some defilite information.
-He says that one of the earliest of the elaborate attempts o transform roof spouts seems to have een at the Cathedral of Rouen, where the figure of the great dragon was adopted for one of them, though whether it was intended as an object of terror to the hobgoblin fraternity of the seventh century, or a symbol of the church's triumph over a public foe, can only be conjectured.
-This fearsome wild fowl terrorized both bariks of the Seine and terribly ravaged the City of Rouen until he was gallantly slain by st. Rominus, bishop of the cathedral here.
-Probably in sheer jubilation of spirits and in compliment to the valorous bishop the carcass of the mischievous beast was embodied in stone and set up aloft as a warning to all depredators and any evil spirits by which they might be actuated.
-The name given to this unlucky animal is said to have been gargouille, and hence the name given to his effigy, according to some authorities.
-Others, however, deive the appellation from "gargoille." the weazand of the throat, or from "gargale," a disease to which swine are liable, and which causes a gurgling sound in the throat, like that which water makes in passing through a pipe.
-We are all at liberty to choose a derivtive Frenchman saw in some of his more fervid mental pictures is nearer realization than we wot of.
-It appears that his countrymen are taking a decided step in that direction.
-According to Consul-General Gabriel B. Rayndal, who writes from Belrut. they have at least given it a commercial application by the inaugura. tion of a floating exhibition of French products in the Mediterranean.
-He says that the ports of this sea are shortly to be visited by an exhibition ship, which is to be fitted out with a view to gaining new outlets for French commerce.
-The vessel is to be arranged as a floating exhibition of products suitable for expert, and French manufacturers and merchants will be enabled to exhibit their goods charges.
-A number of salesmen, part. ly drawn from pupils of the commerial schools, speaking at least two languages, will be carried, these being under the superintendence of experimeed commercial travelers.
-In order to stimulate their zeal, all these employes will be paid on commission, and the widest possible publicity is to be given to the expected arrival at the ports at which the vessel is intended to call.
-At each place the salesmen will present their samples to the various buyers and transmit the orders they may obtain to the head office. which will see them carried out.
-A series of receptions and fetes are to be held on board with a view of attracting customers.
+Salt Lakers innumerable, who pass the altogether splendid Catholic Cathe-Temple street, and the pretty and picturesque new Presbyterian Church on the same beautiful thoroughfare, daily stop and admire their imposing fronts and fine architecture.
+But to many their otherwise, in all respects, pleasing appearance, is marred by the presence of hideous gargoyles cut into the solid stone It must not be imagined that they are in any wise new or unique, for they are not.
+They are found on the finest church buildings in Christendom, in Europe and the United States alike.
+They comprise almost every kind of bird and beast, real and legendary, and include many uncanny and diabolical distortions of the human form.
+The boldness and abandon to which this sort of ecclesiastical embellishment has been carried, probably reached its height in the work of the sculptor of the last century, who, during the restoration of Chester Cathedral, at the time of the disestablishment of the Irish Church, cut a hideous carlcature of Gladstone's head over or near the main entrance to the edifice.
+As to the actual origin of this kind of maladornment there is more or less doubt.
+But a special writer of the London Globe has succeeded in obtaining some deflnite information.
+He says that one of the earliest of the elaborate attempts to transform roof spouts seems to have been at the Cathedral of Rouen, where have had their day in court. the figure of the great dragon was adopted for one of them, though whether it was intended as an object canned horse is the staple of beef toof terror to the hobgoblin fraternity of day.
+Then the staple should be pulled the seventh century, or a symbol of the out. church's triumph over a public foe, can only be conjectured.
+This fearsome wild fowl terrorized both bariks of the Seine and terribly ravaged the City of Rouen until he was gallantly slain by small St. Rominus, bishop of the cathedral there.
+Probably in sheer jubilation of spirits and in compliment to the valorous hishop the carcass of the mischievroute? ous beast was embodied in stone and set up aloft as a warning to all depredators and any evil spirits by which they might be actuated.
+The name given to this unlucky animal is said to tive Frenchman saw in some of his stituted and all the inhabitants of the earth, being free men and fellow citi-zens, will dwell together in fraternal unity and social squality.
+But there is at this writing no indication, hint or infinition they are a consummation more fervid mental pictures is nearer realization than we wot of.
+It appears that his countrymen are taking intimation that such a consummation is immediately impending. a decided step in that direction.
+According to Consul-General Gabriel B. Ravadal, who writes from Beirut, THAT ESTIMATED CENSUS. they have at least given it a commercial application by the inaugura- Providence Journal.